 A more effective approach is one that allows you to satisfy your cravings in controlled portions.

-Research from the University of Alabama found that when overweight women ate small desserts four times a week, they lost 9 more pounds than those who enjoyed a larger splurge whenever they wanted.
+Research from Alabama found that when overweight women ate small desserts four times a week, they lost 9 more pounds than those who enjoyed a larger splurge whenever they wanted.

 The small sweets provide the psychological edge that allows you to stay motivated, without derailing your eating plan.

 But you know what?
-Going from once scoop to an entire carton of ice cream is much less likely when you don’t feel like the food is off limits, or that it’s been forever since you’ve tasted something you enjoy.
+Going from one scoop of ice cream to an entire pint is much less likely when you don’t feel like the food is off-limits.

 Learn your limits.
 Understand your triggers.
 And build a system that helps you succeed.